 Technical reports are important parts of corporate operations.
 This makes the job quite well-paying in most cases.

 How to Be a Great Technical Writer in 2021

-When it comes to academic skills such as and linguistics, there is no substitute for an education that supports the skills.
+When it comes to academic skills such as writing and linguistics, there is no substitute for an education that supports the skills.

 But simply education and technical knowledge won't bring you career success as a technical writer in 2021.
 In this day and age, you need a few more skill pointers to become a great writer.